zama-ai/concrete-ml/docs/tree.md

 # Assert that FHE predictions are the same as the clear predictions
 print(f"{(y_pred_fhe == y_pred_clear[:N_TEST_FHE]).sum()} "
       f"examples over {N_TEST_FHE} have a FHE inference equal to the clear inference.")

+# Output:
+#  1 examples over 1 have a FHE inference equal to the clear inference
 ```

 ## Visual comparison